Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/installation.md

 ## Building From Sources

-Hurl sources are available in [GitHub](https://github.com/Orange-OpenSource/hurl)
+Hurl sources are available in [GitHub].

 ### Build on Linux, macOS